Hensingham

-Hensingham is a suburb of Whitehaven and former civil parish, now in the parish of Whitehaven, in the Copeland district, in the county of Cumbria, England.
+Hensingham is a suburb of Whitehaven and former civil parish, now in the parish of Whitehaven, in the Cumberland district, in the ceremonial county of Cumbria, England.
 The ward population taken at the 2011 census was 4,145.
-In 1931 the parish had a population of 2116.

 Historically in Cumberland, the village is located to the south-east of Whitehaven on the A595 road, close to the Mirehouse Housing Estate and Moresby Parks.
-It has a Spar convenience store and several pubs – including the Distressed Sailor, the Lowther Arms and the Richmond.
+It has a Spar convenience store and several pubs – including the Distressed Sailor and the Lowther Arms.
 It is close to Whitehaven Fire Station and to three schools; Hensingham Primary School, St Benedict's Roman Catholic High School and Whitehaven Academy.
 In Hensingham is the West Cumberland Hospital, the first hospital built in England after the creation of the National Health Service.
 It was officially opened on 21 October 1964 by Queen Elizabeth, the Queen Mother.
 St John's Church is an evangelical Anglican church in this suburb.